tyb51/LoanBrowser/python/README.md

-# Loan Browser Python API
+# LoanLogic Python API

-This directory contains the Python backend API for the Loan Browser application.
+This directory contains the Python backend API for the LoanLogic application.
 The API is built using FastAPI and provides endpoints for loan calculations and comparisons.

 ## Setup